 Q» Where are they made?

 We support local craftspeople.
 All of our Service Honours medals and bars are handmade in Blenheim by Badges and Medals, a family -owned business, to exacting standards of quality to designs dating back over a hundred years.
-25 Year Gold Stars and 50 Year Service Medals are made of solid 9ct gold and all certificates are printed to professional standards with a family-owned Wellington printers.
+25 Year Gold Stars and 50 Year Service Medals are made of solid 9ct gold and all certificates are printed to professional standards with a family-owned Wellington printer.

 Nominations are welcome for the rare UFBA Valour medal.
 The medal is probably one of the rarest medals of its kind in the world having only been presented four times since its inception in 1880.
 The first to J. Robb of Dunedin in 1882, then to T. Thompson of Wanganui in 1891, A.Ashworth of Alexandra in 1908 and S.Shadbolt of Christchurch in 2014.
-See more about these awards here

 Applicants must be from a member brigade who exhibits 'exceptional personal courage saving or attempting to save human life, and may have placed his or her own life in danger at any fire, emergency or other fire brigade operation'.
 Download and submit the relevant form below.